PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   * Represent names and acronyms for a software package as they are represented in the documentation for that package.

 * When referencing PlasmaPy functionality, write the full namespace path to where the functionality is defined, not where it's conveniently accessed.
-  For example, write
-  ``~plasmapy.formulary.parameters.Alfven_speed`` rather than
+For example, write ``~plasmapy.formulary.parameters.Alfven_speed`` rather than ``~plasmapy.formulary.Alfven_speed``.
-  ``~plasmapy.formulary.Alfven_speed``.
 This does not necessarily need to be done when referencing external packages, since each package may have their own standard.
 For example, Astropy's `~astropy.units.Quantity` class is defined in ``astropy.units.quantity.Quantity`` but is also indexed at ``~astropy.units.Quantity`` so either option will link to the same documentation.

-* For readability, limit documentation line lengths to ≲ 72 characters.
+* For readability, limit documentation line lengths to ≲ 72 characters (excluding leading spaces in docstrings).
 Longer line lengths may be used when necessary (e.g., for hyperlinks).

 * Use indentations of 3 spaces for reST blocks.